 Hey guys!
 Welcome to the introductory collaborative post of my lockdown series – discussing the experiences of fellow bloggers over the past few months.
+This post in particular will cover some lockdown consequences that have come our way in 2020.

 I would love to thank Renata for her wonderful post and now pass you over to her:

-We all knew that our lives were going to change (possibly for the long term) when lockdown started.
+We all knew that our lives were going to change (possibly for the long term) when the lockdown consequences started.
 Between wearing masks to the grocery store, working from home, and staying 6 feet apart from everyone outside of our houses, there was no way life was going to go on as normal.

 Looking Forward to Getting Dressed Up